cadjai/mirror-openshift-container-platform-operators/README.md

 ```bash
  ansible-playbook --ask-vault-pass -vvv mirror-content-using-oc-mirror.yml
 ```
-The outcome of the above playbook is the creation of a single tar archive for all the images included in the OCP relases payload based on the releases listed in the imageset config file provided in the `imageset_config_files` variable above.
+The outcome of the above playbook is the creation of a single tar archive for all the images included in the OCP releases payload based on the releases listed in the imageset config file provided in the `imageset_config_files` variable above.
 Note that the archive in this case will have the name of the imageset config file provided without the extension.
 The archive is ready to be pushed to the appropriate registries and repositories as well as cross domained to the appropriate air-gapped fabrics.